-Solution/Benefits: Having a trust in place can help your clients avoid unnecessary estate taxes and document decisions involving estate plans such as guardianship, beneficiaries, trustees, etc. Learning how to properly fund a trust can mean the difference between a trust that will be there for your client's beneficiaries, and one that is inadequate.
+Solution/Benefits: Having a trust in place can help clients avoid unnecessary estate taxes and document decisions involving estate plans such as guardianship, beneficiaries, trustees, etc. Learning how to properly fund a trust can mean the difference between a trust that will be there for client's beneficiaries, and one that is inadequate.

 Target Market Opportunity: Clients with policies over 10 years old with an age range between 55 and 75 years old who have life insurance needs that may have changed.

 Solution/Benefits: A new policy may still be affordable (provided health hasn’t significantly changed) and may offer new features and benefits.